 Understanding TVMob’s appeal helps explain why people risk these problems.
 The primary attraction is cost avoidance – users want access to expensive cable TV and premium streaming content without paying monthly fees.

 Many users also feel frustrated by the complexity of legitimate streaming services.
-With content spread across multiple platforms, accessing everything legally requires multiple subscriptions that can cost $50-100+ monthly.
+With content spread across multiple platforms, accessing everything legally requires multiple subscriptions, which can cost $50-100+ per month.
 TVMob promises to solve this problem with one free app.

 However, the reality rarely matches these expectations, and users often discover that the “free” solution costs more in time, frustration, and risk than legitimate alternatives would have cost.